Identity fusion: Engagement in personally costly, pro-group behaviors

 In addition to predicting endorsement of extreme pro-group behaviors, research suggests that fusion is a predictor of a variety of personally costly pro-group behaviors in the real world.

 Additional research has shown that fusion could also be a strong predictor of group-directed helping behaviors.
 In some studies, individuals donated money to the group.
 In others, they provided social and emotional support to fellow group members.
 Other research has also suggested that strongly fused individuals are especially willing to go out of their way to protect the group and maintain its integrity.
 For instance, strongly fused employees were more likely to report having "blown the whistle" sometime during their employment.
 Presumably, such whistle-blowing activity was motivated by a conviction that their actions would ultimately benefit the group.
 Another study found that students who were strongly fused with their university were willing to whistle-blow against a cheating fellow student despite the cost of time, energy, and the possibility of retaliation from the cheater.

+Willingness to interact with outgroups

+More recent research has turned to investigating the positive outcomes of identity fusion.
+In particular, there has been an emphasis on viewing identity fusion in the context of the attachment theory concept of a "secure base", which empowers group members to interact more confidently with others.
+The nature of these interactions (i.e., cooperation or violence) is largely determined by whether the outgroup is perceived to be a threat.
+For instance, empirical evidence suggests that strongly fused people are more willing to trust members of benign outgroups than weakly fused people.